jsantiago611/digital-garden-master/_posts/2022-04-14-temptation-stage-3.md

 ---
-Title: The third stage of temptation is the titillation of the senses
+title: The third stage of temptation is the titillation of the senses
 categories: Reflection
 status: ongoing
 tags: temptation